Variolation: Western Europe

 Letters from physicians in Wales published in 1722 indicated the local use of variolation from as early as 1600 near the Welsh port of Haverfordwest.
 Another reference to variolation is by Thomas Bartholin in 1675.

-After coming across the practice in Constantinople, the physician Emanuel Timonius wrote a letter describing the method in detail which was later published in the Philosophical Transactions in 1714 and read to the Royal Society.
-The report caught the attention of a Bostonian minister, Cotton Mather who mentions of an encounter in 1707 with a Garamante from Libya named Onesimus, Mather said the society that Onesimus was from, already had a practice of an operation that would have "given him something of the smallpox and would forever preserve him from it".
-Benjamin Colman, another minister also mentions of inoculation practices from Africa.
-While the wife of a British diplomat to the Ottoman Empire, Lady Mary Montagu, said variolation was widely practiced in the Ottoman Empire.
+After coming across the practice in Constantinople, the physician Emmanuel Timoni wrote a letter describing the method in detail, which was later published in the Philosophical Transactions in 1714 and read to the Royal Society.
+The report caught the attention of a Bostonian minister, Cotton Mather, who mentions an encounter in 1707 with a Garamante from Libya named Onesimus.
+Mather said that Onesimus's society already had a practice of an operation that would have "given him something of the smallpox and would forever preserve him from it".
+Benjamin Colman, also a minister, mentions inoculation practices from Africa.
+In the same period, Lady Mary Montagu, the wife of a British diplomat to the Ottoman Empire, said variolation was widely practiced in the Ottoman Empire.